WGS-TB/MLST/README.md

-# Deconvoluting the Diversity of Within-host Pathogen Strain in a MLST Framework
+# Compressed Sensing for Deconvoluting the Diversity of Within-host Pathogen Strain in a MLST Framework
 ## Pre-requisites
 1) We are using Python 2.7.
 You will only need the folder **BorreliaPipeline** to run the pipeline.
 This can be done in the following `git` commands:
 ```